dadavie/dadavie/README.md

 - 🌱 I’m currently working on a project called Planetary Garden, a data-driven approach to help plants that suffer from climate change move.
 - 🔭 I’m currently learning how to effectively structure my everyday life in order to further improve my skills as a data scientist.
 - 💬 Ask me about architecture, data driven modeling, cell cultures and food.
-- 🔭 How to find out what I was working on so far: www.schildberger.at
+- 🔭 How to find out more about me: www.schildberger.at
 - 📫 How to reach me: davidschildberger@gmail.com